-Dowd: Court Applies Ability and Inability Standard without Commenting on Statute and Other Case Law: But even recently, Illinois case law still contains "sloppy language" not consistent with the statutory standards or case law such as Haken.
-IRMO Dowd, 2013 IL App (3d) addressed the wife's petition for contribution and the appellate court gave scant consideration to the case law and stated rather simply:
+Dowd: Court Applies Ability and Inability Standard without Commenting on Statute and Other Case Law: In IRMO Dowd, 2013 IL App (3d) addressed the wife's petition for contribution.
+In a case not cited by Heroy II, the appellate court gave scant consideration to the case law and stated rather simply:

-Sharon also contends on appeal the trial court erred by denying her petition for contribution to attorney fees. \\\ In re Marriage of Morse, 240 Ill.
+Sharon also contends on appeal the trial court erred by denying her petition for contribution to attorney fees.
+In re Marriage of Morse, 240 Ill.
 App.
 3d 296, 312 (1993).
 The propriety of an award of attorney fees is dependent upon a showing by the party seeking them of an inability to pay and a demonstration of the ability of the other spouse to do so.
 Id.
 In this case, the trial court found that "both parties have sufficient assets to pay their own attorney's fees."
 We agree.
 Sharon received property and accounts valued in excess of \$200,000, excluding the value of the marital home and her maintenance award.
 Based on this record, we conclude Sharon had sufficient income and assets to pay her own attorney fees.

-Shen - Appellate Court Case Focused on Ability / Inability Language: In IRMO Shen, 2015 IL App (1st) 130733 (June 30, 2015), also contained misleading language regarding the standard to be used in contribution petitions:
+Shen - Appellate Court Case Focused on Ability / Inability Language: In IRMO Shen, 2015 IL App (1st) 130733, was cited by Heroy II at some length.
+This decision had emphasized the historical standards to be used in contribution petitions: